cbolson22/cr-series-tracker/README.md

 The `scripts/` directory contains useful scripts for data management:

 - `fetch_once.py`: Fetches recent games, updates series, and rebuilds Elo ratings if new games are found.
-Ideal for running on a cron job if you don't use the built-in scheduler.
+Ideal for running on a cron job if you do not use the built-in scheduler.
 - `recompute.py`: Re-processes all games in the database to detect series.
 Useful if you change the series detection logic.
 - `recompute_elo.py`: Recalculates all Elo ratings from scratch based on the existing series data.